mark-magic/mark-magic/packages/website/docs/en/config.md

         tag: blog
 ```

-## TypeScript Configuration File
+## TypeScript Configuration file

-In addition to using a YAML configuration, it is also possible to use `mark-magic.config.ts` as the configuration file.
-However, this configuration is mainly for TypeScript users who wish to experiment, as it provides a way to quickly support plugins that are not yet supported.
-For example, there is currently no VuePress plugin, but it can be quickly implemented and used in a TypeScript configuration file.
+In addition to yaml configuration, you can also use `mark-magic.config.ts` as a configuration file, but this configuration is only for TypeScript users to try, mainly to quickly support some unsupported plugins.
+For example, there is currently no vuepress plugin, but it can be quickly implemented and used in the TypeScript configuration file.

 ```ts
 import { defineConfig } from '@mark-magic/cli'